 Submitted names are contributed by users of this website.
 Check marks indicate the level to which a name has been verified.

-Type Surname (from location & from occupation)
+Type Surname (from location & from given name)

 Meaning & History